MeldCE/skemer/README.md

-The library contains the `validateNew` function for validating and merging all new data, the `validateAdd` function for doing validating and merging new data into existing data, a `Skemer` prototype for doing multiple validations / merges against the same schema<!--, and a `makeJSDoc` function for creating a JSDoc comment from the schema and its `doc` parameters-->.
+The library contains the `validateNew` function for validating and merging all new data, the `validateAdd` function for doing validating and merging new data into existing data, a `Skemer` prototype for doing multiple validations / merges against the same schema, and a `makeJSDoc` function for creating a JSDoc comment from the schema and its `doc` parameters.

 ## Uses
 - Validating static data during testing